Larsg7/linux-config/readme.md

 Optional (otherwise comment the corresponding lines out):
 * redshift, compton, feh

-All files got into your home directory.
+All files go into your home directory.